 Once you have checked the correctness of the filenames and formats of your model outputs (in the sense of the RAMI file-naming and formatting specifications), you are now ready to submit your results.

-Upon completion of your model simulations, you are strongly encouraged to perform an on-line format check, to see if your model has produced correctly named and formatted result-files (ideally you need to check only one sample output file of your model for each of the recommended RAMI measurements for a given phase).
+Upon completion of your model simulations, you are strongly encouraged to perform an on-line format check (ROFC), to see if you reformatted your model outputs accordingly to the filename and format defined for a specific RAMI phase (ideally you need to check only one sample output file of your model for each of the recommended RAMI measurements for a given phase).

 Notice that this link will only be visible during the active submission period of a given RAMI phase (i.e., the period of time for which the submission of simulation results is valid).

-After login to the EU authentication webpage, please go to the RAMI On-line Model Submission and follow instruction to submit your results.
+Please go to the RAMI On-line Model Submission link under the selected phase menu to submit your results:

 The simple answer to this question is: all of those that your model is capable of simulating.
 Within RAMI, the performance of each model is described by comparing its output to those of all (mutually different) models that completed the same experiment i.e., the prescribed set of measurements on a given scene structure.
 Exhaustive testing of your model in all feasible scene structures is thus strongly encouraged, as this effort will provide you with the best diagnostics of the performance of your model.
 However, given the various degrees of complexity that exist between different radiation transfer models, RAMI experiments were subdivided into two sets of test cases: structurally homogeneous environments that can be represented by 1-D and 3-D RT models, and structurally heterogeneous environments that can only be represented with 3-D RT models.
 One-dimensional RT models thus need to perform only those test cases prescribed under homogeneous environments, whereas three-dimensional RT models need to perform both the experiments prescribed under structurally homogeneous and heterogeneous environments.
 In fact it is strongly recommended that 3-D models perform the proposed set of homogeneous experiments.
 This will allow to ascertain their mutual consistency prior to the launching of RT simulations in environments with increased structural complexity.
 Similarly before addressing highly specialized simulations within heterogeneous domains, it may be advantageous to first perform the various baseline scenarios in the heterogeneous category, that is the ''floating spheres'' experiments.
 In general, RAMI participants should aim at performing all of the prescribed test cases (within the applicability of their model), since the behaviour of any given RT model may depend (sometimes very strongly) on the kind of structural and also spectral conditions that are encountered.
 In this context particular attention should also be given to the various purist corner scenarios.